thejpster/stellaris-launchpad-c/README.md

 launchpad
 =========

 Starter project for TI's Stellaris Launchpad that doesn't require you to have StellarisWare installed.
 This saves you a 340MB download and various lengthly click-through EULAs.

 The BSD-licensed header file for the Launchpad's microprocessor (LM4F120H5QR) is included in this project.
 All you need is the flash tool (lm4tools) and a compiler and there's a shell script that will fetch both of those for you.

+Once you have the prerequisites (i.e. run prerequisities.sh), simply type:

+> scons

+to build and

+> scons flash

+to program.
+Connect a serial terminal of your choice to /dev/serial/by-id/usb-Texas* (probably a symlink to /dev/ttyACM0, but it depends on what else you have connected) to view the debug output.
+Press the buttons to change the colour of the LED.

 All source code that is marked "Copyright (c) 2012 theJPster" is subject to the following license: